AdibZidan/typescript-initializer/README.md

 # Instructions on setting up TypeScript

-After cloning this project:
+### After cloning this project:
-`npm i` *Downloads all the needed node modules and configures this project*
+`npm i` *Downloads all the needed node modules and configures this project without the need of following the instructions below*

+### In-depth instructions:
 1. **Make sure to download [Node.JS & NPM](https://nodejs.org/en/) first**
 2. `npm init -y` *Initializes a **package.json** file*
 3. `npm i -g typescript` *Downloads & Installs the latest version of **TypeScript***